 “Travel is never a matter of money, but of courage….”

-I’m a Singapore-born Malaysian, who has a strong passion in roaming around the world getting lost, meeting people and learn more on living in different cultures.
+I’m a Malaysian based currently based in Singapore, who has a strong passion in roaming around the world getting lost, meeting people and learn more on living in different cultures.
 I love to stay with a local’s home (i.e couchsurfing) and work with/for them (i.e workaway), or sometimes i may even be teaching English in local village school or doing summer camps.

 So here comes the magic question: How do I afford to travel constantly?